Philippine Travel Scams To Watch Out For and How to Avoid

 These travel agency scams in the Philippines may be hard to verify since most fake tour operators, especially those who sell on social media, could post fake reviews and ratings that tourists might believe are true.
 Once they catch your attention and you've already paid for your travel package, there are instances where tour operators will no longer communicate with you or will block you on social media platforms.

 Make sure to only book with reputable and Department of Tourism-accredited travel agencies like Guide to the Philippines.
 As the largest marketplace for Philippine travel, Guide to the Philippines has the biggest selection of Philippines travel packages, hotels, flights, ferry or sea transfers, day tours, airport pickup and drop-off services, car rental, and day passes with real customer reviews all on one website.
-Guide to the Philippines is also the recipient of the TripAdvisor Travelers' Choice Award for 2023.
+Guide to the Philippines is also the recipient of the TripAdvisor Travelers' Choice Award for 2023 and 2024.

 You can also join trusted Philippine online travel groups where most tourists share tips, recommendations, and legitimate travel agencies.